-May is National Bike Month, and Fayetteville will celebrate Bike-to-Work Day on Friday May 15, 2020.
+May is National Bike Month, and Bike-To-Work Day is the third Friday in May.
 Fayetteville has embraced these celebrations of healthy living and active lifestyle.
 Each year the City steps up to mark Bike Month and National Bike to Work Day with public events, trail-side entertainment, and refreshments.
 Free bike tune-ups are also made available at some of the Saturday Farmers’ Markets in May.

 Square to Square